Wall Street Journal Recommended Cooking Class for Kids

 The only thing members don’t have permission for is teaching others for-profit.
-That’s a separate Classroom Edition License.
-Please email [email protected] for details.
+That’s a separate For-Profit License.

 For example, we make ranch and Italian – the sour cream base for the ranch wouldn’t work for a dairy allergy or vegan, but kids could still make Italian, so the skill still gets appropriate practice.
 Our pancake and muffin recipes use eggs, but an egg-sensitive family could easily practice the skills of flipping pancakes and making a recipe all by oneself with any favorite pancake or muffin recipe.

 As long as the children won’t be traumatized by their experience not matching the videos exactly (we have a sensitive type here at the Kimball household, so I know how that can go), you should feel confident embarking on the course with any dietary restriction.